survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

-If you run the plugin (`npm run build:plugin`), you should see `applying` message at console.
+If you run the plugin (`npm run build:plugin`), you should see `applying` message at the console.
 Given most plugins accept options, it's a good idea to capture those and pass them to `apply`.

 {pagebreak}